Great things happen when Holy Cross and Notre Dame join forces

 - Mechanical Engineering

-College of Arts and Letters (2+2 Curriculum)
+College of Arts and Letters (2+2 Curriculum, a four-year program)

 Guided by the same mission to educate “hearts and minds,” Holy Cross and Notre Dame will work together to ensure your undergraduate experience is nothing less than transformative while preparing you for a successful career in a STEM field.